OpenST/facilitator/README.md

 Documentation of supported mosaic chains can be found [here](https://github.com/mosaicdao/mosaic-chains).

-You can skip this step, if there is existing chain pair and graph node running.
+You can skip this step, if there is existing chain pair and graph node already running.

 **2. Deploy stake pool and redeem pool**: This step is required for running pool of facilitators.

 *Deploy stake pool*: Use below command to deploy stake pool contract for facilitation of stake and mint requests.
-Organization owner and admin keys will be used to whitelist worker keys in next step.
+Organization owner and admin keys will be needed to whitelist worker keys in next step.

   ```
   mosaic setup-stake-pool <originChain> <originWeb3EndPoint> <deployer> <organizationOwner> <organizationAdmin>